-Internships provide students with hands-on experience and career exploration.
+Horticulture Internships provide students with hands-on experience and career exploration

-Students who are interested in receiving credit for an internship are encouraged to plan ahead.
-All students who take HORT 3910 Horticulture Internship are required to obtain approval prior to registering for credit.
-The approval process is outlined below.
+To take HORT 3910 Horticulture Internship, students are required to obtain approval prior to registering for credit.

 Step 1: Identify a company (or companies) that offers internship experiences that meet your career goals and personal interests.

-Step 3: Horticulture students must also complete the departmental Internship Agreement Form.
+Step 3: Complete the departmental Internship Agreement Form.
 This form is an overview of the expectations for maintain a journal and writing a summary reflection upon completion of the internship.
 Submit this form to your faculty mentor.